 Aside from his writing, Duane is also a musician.
 He took his first bass guitar lesson in 1987 and has been playing bass ever since.
-He also plays some guitar and a little keyboard.
+He also plays some guitar, and a little keyboard and some percussion as well, with a particular focus on hand drums.
 As he’s always been a great lover of music, he often has it playing quietly in the background while he writes.

-Born and raised in Northern California, he would later move to Idaho, where he currently lives with his wife Sharon and their dogs Buddy and Rusty.
+Born and raised in Northern California, he would later move to Idaho, where he lives the quiet life of a relative hermit with his wife Sharon, and their two dogs.

 Ok, that’s all the stuff that’s in the “About the Author” section of the books.
 Now, here’s the stuff I left out… (Warning: This is a bit long winded.)